 As first responders, policy provides specific instructions, including separating the victim from the abuser.
-Interviews indicated if a resident reported being at risk of imminent sexual abuse, the resident would be kept in sight until a decision regarding housing could be made.
+Interviews indicated if a resident reported being at risk of imminent sexual abuse, staff would keep the resident with them until a decision regarding housing could be made.
 The resident's parole officer is notified and is a part of the discussion about what to do to protect the resident.
+The resident likely would be transferred to another program for his safety.

-There have been no incidents or allegations of sexual abuse or sexual harassment or retaliation during the past twelve months.
+The Pre-Audit Questionnaire and interviews with staff confirmed there have been no incidents or allegations of sexual abuse or sexual harassment or retaliation during the past twelve months.